Seeking Approval Addict in Relationships - and How to Stop It

 You were born with inherent worth and lovability.

 It has been with you and always will be.

 Feeling genuinely lovable, valuable, and worthy doesn’t rely on an external source, it doesn’t come from placating to others, giving up ourselves, it doesn’t come from having to prove or earn it—it has to come from within.
 It comes from learning the concept-reality that we all were born with inherent worthiness and lovability.
 It has been with us and always will be with us.

-How can you start changing this seeking approval dependency?
+How can you change seeking approval pattern in relationships?